NeuroBench/neurobench/docs/neurobench.datasets.rst

 More information about the dataset and the benchmark task in the Mackey-Glass tutorial.

 .. automodule:: neurobench.datasets.mackey_glass
     :special-members: __init__, __getitem__
     :members:
     :undoc-members:
+    :show-inheritance:

+Multi-Lingual Spoken Word Corpus
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+MLCommons Multilingual Spoken Words Corpus is a large and growing audio dataset of spoken words in 50 languages for academic research and commercial applications in keyword spotting and spoken term search, licensed under CC-BY 4.0.
+The dataset contains more than 340,000 keywords, totaling 23.4 million 1-second spoken examples (over 6,000 hours).

+The NeuroBench harness does not use the full MSWC dataset.
+For more information on the subset used, see the NeuroBench paper.

+More information about the dataset and the benchmark task in the MSWC tutorial.

+.. automodule:: neurobench.datasets.MSWC
+    :special-members: __init__, __getitem__
+    :members:
+    :undoc-members:
+    :show-inheritance:

+Wireless Sensor Data Mining
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The "WISDM Smartphone and Smartwatch Activity and Biometrics Dataset" includes data collected from 51 subjects, each of whom were asked to perform 18 tasks for 3 minutes each.
+Each subject had a smartwatch placed on his/her dominant hand and a smartphone in their pocket.
+The data collection was controlled by a custom-made app that ran on the smartphone and smartwatch.
+The sensor data that was collected was from the accelerometer and gyrocope on both the smartphone and smartwatch, yielding four total sensors.
+The sensor data was collected at a rate of 20 Hz (i.e., every 50ms).

+More information about the dataset and the benchmark task in the NEHAR tutorial.

+.. automodule:: neurobench.datasets.WISDM_loader
+    :special-members: __init__, __getitem__
+    :members:
+    :undoc-members: